RobotLocomotion/LabelFusion/docs/pipeline.rst

 	gr.rotateReconstructionToStandardOrientation()

-- Close the corlApp application (ctrl + c) and reopen
+- Close the labelFusionApp application (ctrl + c) and reopen

 The second step is to segment the pointcloud above the table